limora809/AwsJune22/demos/03_migrate_an_ebs_to_encrypted.md

 #### Extension

 5. In KMS page, disable your encryption key.
 What happened to the data in your instance?
-6. top the machine and start it again, [what happened](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html#ebs-cmk) to the data in your instance?
+6. Stop the machine and start it again, [what happened](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html#ebs-cmk) to the data in your instance?